jenna-jordan/git-novice-speedrun/episodes/8_pull-request.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- "Pull requests suggest changes to repos where you don't have privileges"
+- Pull requests suggest changes to repos where you don't have privileges

 ::::::::::::::::::::::::::::::::::::::::::::::::::